Paying for Services: Illicit Brothel Coins of Pompeii Show What’s on The Menu

 A Different Perspective

-Prostitution was far more of an acceptable “career choice” in ancient Rome than many believe; the current stigma of prostitution has damaged the reputation of what many consider the oldest occupation in history.
+Prostitution was far more of an acceptable “career choice” (it wasn’t necessarily a choice) in ancient Rome than many believe; the current stigma of prostitution has damaged the reputation of what many consider the oldest occupation in history.
 Roman historians Livy, whose History of Rome is comprehensive, and Tacitus, credited as one of the better surviving sources of Roman culture and war, both dictate that prostitutes often had positive reputations, and often came from good families.

 ‘The Empire of Flora’ (circa 1743) by Giovanni Battista Tiepolo. ( Public Domain ) Based on Ovid's account of the Floralia, a festival to the Roman goddess Flora involving prostitutes.